Here is our proposal for spending 2 days in Venice itinerary. Venice, Italy, stands apart from just about every other city on earth.

 You should, therefore, make it a point of setting aside some of your squeezed schedules to relax, dine, and wine on the island.

-This shall happen when you sit strategically at the promenade that overlooks the lagoon.
+That shall happen when you sit strategically at the promenade that overlooks the lagoon.

 Enjoy Live Music and Concerts at the Teatro La Fenice